5 ways to find and keep middle-income donors

 Earn trust and build loyalty

+Trust is a precious commodity and it is difficult (if not impossible) to regain that trust once donors have lost faith in the integrity of the people operating the nonprofit or charity.
 Look for ways to engage your donors.
 Ask supporters to sign up for email updates or invite them to complete a survey.
 By creating opportunities for interaction, you build a connection and ultimately a relationship.
 Create a monthly email that is short and tells your donors about latest successes, a personal story or acquaints them with staff or volunteers.

 Remember that every interaction works for or against you.
 A donor's perceptions of the quality of service you provide is a huge driver of loyalty.
 Track quality of service and immediately address areas of weakness.

 - Communicate your organization's achievements.
 Relate these achievements to the contributions made by your supporters.

 - Treat every interaction as a make-or-break experience.
 Ensure that every team member receives customer service training.